-This investigative theatre project is inspired by the 19th century utopian history of the Southern Indiana town of New Harmony, and its evolution into a site of contemporary art and architecture in the 20th century.
-Combining historical research with conversations with current day Hoosiers, More Perfect Places will explore the power of idealism, imagination, and rethinking the world we live in.
+This project is inspired by the 19th century utopian history of the Southern Indiana town of New Harmony, and its evolution into a site of contemporary art and architecture in the 20th century.
+Combining historical research with conversations with current day Hoosiers, More Perfect Places explores the power of idealism, imagination, and rethinking the world we live in.
 Is another world possible?
 Can we make it in our communities?
 Whose vision(s) will guide us?
 How does history inform our dreams of the future?

 Special Thanks to: